DiamondLightSource/authz/docs/how-tos/verify-cas-access-token.md

-# Verify CAS Access Token
+# Verify KeyCloak Access Token

 ## Preface

-This guide will explain how to validate a Subject's CAS access token using the CAS User Info endpoint.
+This guide will explain how to validate a Subject's KeyCloak access token using the KeyCloak JSON Web Key Set (JWKS).

 It is recommended you delegate this operation to the [Organisational Policy](../references/organisational-policy.md) following the method described in [Using Organisational Policy](#using-organisational-policy), however the implementation example given in [Implementing Manually](#implementing-manually) can be used if required.

 ## Using Organisational Policy

-When loaded, you can delegate CAS token verification decisions to the [Organisational Policy Bundle](../references/organisational-policy.md) by referencing the `data.diamond.policy.token.subject` variable in your policy and setting the `USERINFO_ENDPOINT` environment variable to point to the CAS User Info endpoint - e.g. `https://auth.diamond.ac.uk/cas/oidc/oidcProfile`.
+When loaded, you can delegate KeyCloak token verification decisions to the [Organisational Policy Bundle](../references/organisational-policy.md) by referencing the `data.diamond.policy.token.claims` variable in your policy and setting the `JWKS_ENDPOINT` environment variable to point to the KeyCloak JWKS endpoint - e.g. `https://authn.diamond.ac.uk/realms/master/protocol/openid-connect/certs`.

 The example below shows how you might write a system package which allows the action if `input.action` is "do_thing" and the `input.token` is for the subject "bob".